ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 ###Description

-Semantic Publishing Benchmark is an LDBC benchmark for testing the performance of RDF engines inspired by the Media/Publishing industry.
+Semantic Publishing Benchmark is an LDBC benchmark for testing the performance of RDF databases inspired by the Media/Publishing industry.
 Performance is measured by producing a workload of CRUD (Create, Read, Update, Delete) operations which are executed simultaneously.

 The benchmark offers a data generator that uses real reference data to produce datasets of various sizes and tests the scalability aspect of RDF systems.
-The benchmark workload consists of (a) editorial operations that add new data, alter or delete existing (b) aggregation operations that retrieve content according to various criteria.
-The aggregation queries define different "choke points", that is technical challenges that a standard RDF store must overcome thus giving opportunities for improvement regarding query optimization.
+The benchmark workload consists of editorial operations that add new, update or delete existing data and aggregation operations that retrieve content according to various criteria.
+The aggregation queries define different "choke points", that is technical challenges that a standard RDF database must overcome thus giving opportunities for improvement regarding query optimization.

 The benchmark also tests conformance for various rules inside the OWL2-RL rule-set.

 ###Build

 Apache Ant build tool is required.
-Use one of the following tasks :
+Start one of the following tasks :

 ```
 #to build a standard version of the benchmark, compliant to SPARQL 1.1 standard
-ant build-base-querymix-standard
+ant build-base-querymix

 #to build a standard version of the benchmark, compliant to SPARQL 1.1 standard with extended query mix
-ant build-full-querymix-standard
+ant build-full-querymix

 #to build a version of the benchmark customized for Virtuoso Database
 ant build-base-querymix-virtuoso